x-tag/x-tag/README.md

 # X-Tag Components

-Get the latest X-Tag core library and components.
+#### V1

+V1 components made from X-Tag's core library.
+Currently V2 is working on alpha, hopes are high that V2 components will be here soon.
+If you would like to see some please check for the `V2-Components` branch.

 Included Components: